 Place the bag on the floor, nestled under the edge of the cabinets..
 The mouse will do the rest.”

 Humane Mouse Catching

-- A great breakdown of five things to do along with this DIY humane mouse trap:
+- A great breakdown of five things to do along with a DIY humane mouse trap.

-- Lovely DIY does the trick with a 2 liter soda bottle and a bunch of other household items.
+- This DIY does the trick with a 2-liter soda bottle and a bunch of other household items.

 Mouse Clean Up

-- A particulary good how-to to solve this problem after an infestation.
-Mice, BTW, pee in order to mark their territory and navigate through it.
+- A particularly good how-to to solve this problem after an infestation.
+Mice, by the way, pee in order to mark their territory and navigate through it.

 The Mouse Warrior Series

 - This was the question that kicked it off, and it was my own as I was facing two mice suddenly living in our home with the prospect that there was a family.